andrewooi924/java-roguelike-game/design-docs/creative-mode-table.md

 Ranged Combat

 **Description**:
 Bows, arrows and guns now exist in the game!
 They utilize dfs to search through the enemies and finish them!
 Bows have a range of 5 and have arrows to shoot while guns have unlimited POWER(unlimited range and unlimited bullets)!!
-With these weapons, we're confident mario can one shot Bowser and Peach(who needs Peach when we got guns).
+With these weapons, we're confident mario can one shot Bowser(who needs Peach when we got guns).

 **Explanation why it adheres to SOLID principles** (WHY):
 - All classes follow SRP.
 When the player wants to shoot an enemy, it must have a bow or gun and calls the RangedAttackAction which attacks the enemy.
 All classes mentioned have their single responsibility which meets the principle.